-'Existing Building Description' were used for walls,
+Insulation values and construction types from the 'Existing Building Description' were used for walls, low roof above the Men's Restroom.

 The average height of the floors is roughly 10.3 feet floor to floor.
-The roof insulation is anticipated to be was modelled to be 1.5 Watts per square foot (W/sq.ft.) based on a typical office application with existing fluorescent lighting.
+The roof insulation is anticipated to be located horizontally across the top of the 3rd floor ceiling below the roof deck and at the second floor was modelled to be 1.5 Watts per square foot (W/sq.ft.) based on a typical office application with existing fluorescent lighting.
 The average lighting load within each ancillary or storage space was modelled to be 1.0 Watts per square foot (W/sq.ft.) based on a typical storage application with existing fluorescent lighting.